 - Count how many candies there are of each color.

-- You might even want to lie the candies up in a row like a bar graph and take a picture of them that way.
+- You can make a bar graph, a pie chart, or a table to show how many of each color candy you found.
+You might even want to line the candies up in a row like a bar graph and take a picture of them that way.

 Results and Conclusion